LATAEVIA/Fisk-Rosenwald-Zip-to-Bulk-Import/README.md

-# Omeka-S Bulk Upload Plugin
+# SEE FORK!
+Omeka-S Bulk Upload Plugin

 The Omeka-S Bulk Upload Plugin streamlines the process of bulk uploading digital objects and metadata to Omeka-S. Follow these steps to use the plugin after installation: